vmarquez/PureBomberMan/README.md

 case class VLens[A, B](set: (A, B) => A, get: A => B)
 ```

-So, now we need to instantiate lens instances for our PlayerStats entity.
+And we'll need to create instances for each field we want to update in our PlayerStats entity.
 Our bomb lens takes a PlayerStats instance, an Int, and returns a new PlayerStats
 instance.
-Seems like a lot of boilerplate for no reason...
 ```scala
 val bombLens = VLens.lensu[PlayerStats, Int]((stats, thrown) => stats.copy(bombsThrown = thrown), _.bombsThrown)
 val bombLens = VLens.lensu[PlayerStats, Int]((stats, thrown) => stats.copy(bombsThrown = thrown), _.bombsThrown)